-We are currently working on the implementation of AntiPhish for the Internet Explorer (IE) browser.
+We are planning to implement a version of AntiPhish for the Internet Explorer (IE) browser.
 Supporting IE is important because a large majority of Internet users are using this browser.

 AntiPhish is free for public use.
-The prototype of AntiPhish can be downloaded from [13].
-We are also planning to officially register the project with the Mozilla extensions web site [14].
+We are also

+planning to officially register the project with the Mozilla extensions web site [4].

 As discussed in Section 3, AntiPhish currently needs user support to capture and store sensitive information.
 For some users, it might be better to provide a mode where sensitive information is automatically captured and stored.
 This could be done by capturing and caching the information every time information is entered and submitted to a web site.
 In order to implement this functionality, submission events also need to be intercepted.
-In Mozilla Browsers, submission events are easily captured by implementing call-back functions that are automatically invoked whenever a form is submitted.